Educators

 Hanyang University

-Teaching effectiveness and faculty qualifications are closely interconnected elements of delivering high-quality business education and supporting learner success.
-This session will explore the relationship between Standard 3 and Standard 7, highlighting how schools can align faculty deployment, engagement, and development with strong teaching outcomes.
-Participants will examine leading practices for managing faculty portfolios, ensuring sufficiency and qualifications, and designing systems that support continuous improvement in teaching.
+The 2026 Global Standards require Schools to consider teaching effectiveness as part of their faculty qualifications policy, a move that is intended to emphasize the importance in AACSB Accredited Schools of delivering high-quality business education and supporting learner success.
+This session will explore the relationship between Standard 3 and Standard 7, highlighting how schools can update their faculty qualification policy to meet these new expectations and ensure it encourages strong teaching outcomes.
+Participants will examine different ways for measuring teaching effectiveness and systems that can support continuous improvement in teaching.
 The session will also review recent updates and clarifications to Standard 7, while discussing how faculty activities, scholarship, and professional engagement contribute to effective teaching and learning environments.
 Designed for Asia Pacific institutions at all stages of accreditation, the discussion will offer practical guidance for strengthening faculty management, improving teaching quality, and demonstrating alignment with AACSB standards in accreditation documentation and strategic planning.

 Suzanne Mintz